SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

-\cref{fig:results_rigid} presents our qualitative results.
-On the left, we display the Boxes and Drill from the YCB dataset, illustrating our method's generalization capabilities under rigid transformations of the object poses.
-We also depict a transfer from Box1 to Box2, highlighting adaptability to changes in geometry and appearance.
-On the right, we demonstrate learned grasping from a demonstration on Bowl1, showcasing its generalization to different bowls, including a challenging CatBowl with intricate geometry.
-Additionally, we exhibit our method's cross-category generalization capabilities from Bowls to Mugs.
-Further qualitative results are available in the \SupplementaryMaterial.
+\cref{fig:results_rigid} showcases our qualitative results.
+Specifically, the Boxes and Drill from the YCB dataset are depicted in \cref{fig:results_rigid1,fig:results_rigid2}, demonstrating our method's ability to generalize across rigid transformations of object poses.
+The transfer from Box1 to Box2 is also illustrated in \cref{fig:results_rigid1}, showcasing our method's adaptability to variations in geometry and appearance.
+In \cref{fig:results_rigid3}, we show the learned grasping from a demonstration on Bowl1, extending its applicability to diverse bowls, including the geometrically complex CatBowl (top row), as well as the cross-category generalization from Bowls to Mugs (bottom row).
+Refer to \SupplementaryMaterial for additional qualitative results.